EarthScope/ispaq/README.md

 # ISPAQ - IRIS System for Portable Assessment of Quality

-ISPAQ is a python client that allows seismic data scientists and instrumentation operators to run data quality metrics on their own workstation, using much of same code base as is used in IRIS's MUSTANG data quality web service.
+ISPAQ is a Python client that allows seismic data scientists and instrumentation operators to run data quality metrics on their own workstation, using much of same code base as is used in IRIS's MUSTANG data quality web service.